-Have you or a family member been affected by a misdiagnosis or late diagnosis by a medical professional?
+Have you or a family member been affected by a misdiagnosis or delayed diagnosis by a medical professional?
 When you or a loved one has become ill, injured, or dies due to a lack of treatment, late treatment, or the wrong type of treatment, you have the right to file a claim and get compensated for your losses.

 Outside of these periods, the victim or the victim’s family members will likely not be able to collect compensation.

 Any condition can be misdiagnosed by a negligent doctor or another medical professional.
 Some of the most common types of misdiagnosis or delayed diagnosis cases that we handle include but are not limited to: